-- (ii) The existing rules and regulations should be amended within six months to enable exemplary prosecution and removal of corrupt - 13officials, and weeding out staff of doubtful integrity.
-At the same time, a suitable mechanism should be worked out to reward employees who do good work. - (iii) The area of discretion of officials should be reduced to the minimum along with steps to prevent their arbitrary use.
+- (iii) The area of discretion of officials should be reduced to the minimum along with steps to prevent their arbitrary use.
 There should be a close networking of various agencies like Lokayukta, CBI, vigilance machinery, income tax authorities, Enforcement Directorate and the Comptroller and Auditor General of India. - (iv) It was recognized by the Conference that frequent and arbitrary transfers of public servants affect the ability of the system to deliver services effectively to the people and the implementation of poverty alleviation schemes.
 It was agreed that institutional arrangements should be evolved for enabling objective and transparent decisions on postings, promotions and transfers of officials.
 Though some misgivings were expressed regarding the mechanism of Civil Services Board, it was clarified that the Board as envisaged in the Action Plan was to basically aid the political executive in the State governments to implement a streamlined and transparent transfer and promotion policy so as to ensure stability of tenures to the government officials and to sustain their morale.

-Role of All India Services - 1.11 There is no doubt that the considerations which were behind the formation of All India Services hold good even now.
+Role of All India Services

+1.11 There is no doubt that the considerations which were behind the formation of All India Services hold good even now.
 As the Administrative Reforms Commission (ARC) Report on Personnel Administration (August 1967) points out, the All India Services act as the cementing force and are likely to be less subject to domination by political or other local pressure groups.
 They constitute pools of national talent recruited, trained and developed on a uniform basis.
 They hold important posts in the State and Central Governments and have a variety of field experience.
 Their competence and experience are required for formulation of policy in our federal polity.

-141.12 The Administrative Reforms Commission pointed out that for smooth functioning of the administrative machinery, officers working in States should be familiar with the processes which obtain in the Central Government.
+1.12 The Administrative Reforms Commission pointed out that for smooth functioning of the administrative machinery, officers working in States should be familiar with the processes which obtain in the Central Government.
 Similarly those operating the administrative machinery at the Centre must also be fully conversant with State Governments' functioning.
-Thus an organic administrative link is necessary between the three tiers of government - the Centre, the States and the local government, for an uninterrupted exchange of information and experience among the different tiers of Government. - 1.13 We are of the view that the higher civil service including the All India Service is still one of the most exciting opportunities available to our meritorious young men and women.
+Thus an organic administrative link is necessary between the three tiers of government - the Centre, the States and the local government, for an uninterrupted exchange of information and experience among the different tiers of Government.

+1.13 We are of the view that the higher civil service including the All India Service is still one of the most exciting opportunities available to our meritorious young men and women.
 The service provides opportunities to work in different areas of administration.
 It provides a variety of experience of working with the people for public good.
 We were pleased to hear from the participants in our workshops about the large number of little known young men and women who, working in remote corners of the country under conditions which were far from ideal, have been able to change lives for the better for a large number of people.